charleszhang0827/Java-Algorithm-Sudoku/README.md

 sometimes I wonder what is actually going on

 actually i don't like to be udner a really noisy stuff you know

+you know this is absolutely the best idea ever